PsychoMnts/Xiaomi-Scooter-Motion-Control/README.md

 The idea is to make an small hardware modification on the Xiaomi scooters so they comply with the Dutch law.

 To use an scooter (or how we call it here: e-step) in The Netherlands, you must comply with the following rules:
-- There must NO throttle button.
+- There must be NO functional throttle button.
+It can either be disabled, or removed entirely.
 - The motor must be limited to 250 watts.
 - The motor can only give a "boost" when you kick with your feet.
 - The motor should stop working when stop kicking. (fade-out)